 1. Find a quiet place to draw your subject, away from distractions;

-3. Draw lightly with pencil first looking for simple shapes and forms;
+3. Draw lightly with a pencil first, looking for simple shapes and forms;

 4. Add details last, and